oracle-quickstart/oke-unreal-pixel-streaming/README.md

 ## Contributing

 This project welcomes contributions from the community.
-Before submitting a pull request, please review our contribution guide.
+Before submitting a pull request, see [CONTRIBUTING](./CONTRIBUTING.md) for details.

 ## License

-Copyright (c) 2021 Oracle and/or its affiliates.
+Copyright (c) 2021, 2022 Oracle and/or its affiliates.
 Released under the Universal Permissive License (UPL), Version 1.0.
 See [LICENSE](./LICENSE) for more details.